-- Creating responsive websites using HTML and CSS.
+- Responsive websites using HTML and CSS

-- Exploring arrays, loops, and conditional statements.
+- Arrays, loops, and conditional statements

-Lecture, seminar and hands-on exercises in the lab
+Lecture, seminar and hands-on exercises

 Some of these assessments may involve group work.

-In order to pass the course, students must, in addition to receiving an overall course grade of 50%, also achieve a grade of at least 50% on the combined weighted examination components (including quizzes, tests, exams).
+To pass the course, students must, in addition to receiving an overall course grade of 50%, also achieve a grade of at least 50% on the combined weighted examination components (including quizzes, tests, exams).

 Students may conduct research as part of their coursework in this class.
-Instructors for the course are responsible for ensuring that student research projects comply with College policies on ethical conduct for research involving humans, which can require obtaining Informed Consent from participants and getting the approval of the Douglas College Research Ethics Board prior to conducting the research.
+Instructors for the course are responsible for ensuring that student research projects comply with college policies on ethical conduct for research involving humans, which can require obtaining Informed Consent from participants and getting the approval of the Douglas College Research Ethics Board prior to conducting the research.

 At the end of this course, the successful student will be able to:

-- Use layouts, images, audio, video and other multimedia files, animations, transitions, and forms for websites;
+- Use layouts, images, audio, video and other multimedia files, animations, transitions, and forms for websites.

 PDD Information and Communication Technology or